Tasman Empire Airways Limited: Auckland–Sydney

-The inaugural Tasman service between Auckland and Sydney on 30 April 1940 was flown by Aotearoa, one of its two Short S.30 flying boats.
-There was a connection at Sydney with the Qantas/BOAC Empire Air Route or Empire Air Mail Scheme to England which meant that there was, for the first time, a regular through air service between New Zealand and England.
-That lasted less than six weeks as, when Italy entered World War II in June 1940, it was no longer possible to fly through the Mediterranean.
-The Horseshoe route provided a solution.
+The inaugural Tasman service between Auckland's Mechanics Bay airport and Sydney's Rose Bay Water Airport on 30 April 1940 was flown by Aotearoa, one of its two Short S.30 flying boats.
+There was a connection at Sydney with the Qantas/BOAC Empire Air Route or Empire Air Mail Scheme to England which meant that there was, for the first time, a regular through-air service between New Zealand and England.
+That lasted less than six weeks, for it was no longer possible to fly through the Mediterranean when Italy entered World War II in June 1940.
+The Horseshoe route, between Sydney and Durban, South Africa (via Singapore, Calcutta, and Cairo) provided a solution.

 The first four months of operation saw a weekly return service between Auckland and Sydney.
 This was expanded to thrice fortnightly with connections to San Francisco using Pan Am flights from Auckland (Pan Am was not flying into Australia).
 The connection to San Francisco ended in December 1941 when Japan entered the war.

 In the first year, the annual report revealed that 130 trans-Tasman flights had been completed carrying 1,461 passengers for a profit, prior to tax and dividends, of NZ£31,479.
 By 1944, the trans-Tasman frequency had increased to three weekly return flights.

 Wellington–Sydney

 From 1940–1950, TEAL operated a single Tasman service, between Auckland and Sydney, with Short flying boats.
 From 1950 to 1954, Wellington was also linked by flying boat to Sydney.
-The long intended Wellington–Sydney flying boat service commenced on 3 October 1950 with the departure of TEAL Short Solent IV, RMA Ararangi, from Wellington.
-It carried between 40,000 and 50,000 letters, mostly first day covers, weighing 660 lbs and 86 lbs or second class mail.
+The intended Wellington–Sydney flying boat service commenced on 3 October 1950 with the departure of TEAL Short Solent IV, RMA Ararangi, from Wellington.
+It carried between 40,000 and 50,000 letters, mostly first-day covers, weighing 660 lbs and 86 lbs of second-class mail.